 To achieve this, HR professionals need to rethink things like communications, collaboration and team bonding.

-By gaining qualifications that other HR professionals want, you’ll do more than improve your abilities in employee reskilling.
-You’ll empower yourself to fill the skills gaps in HR and talent management experienced by a quarter of businesses.
+For HR professionals, it's not just about improving their abilities in employee reskilling.
+It's also critical to reskill themselves and fill the skills gaps in HR and talent management experienced by a quarter of businesses.

 The definition of workforce planning is to take uncertainty and change into account while forecasting the supply of skills required to meet the demands of delivering products and services.
 So, for Ausgrid, that probably included floods and bushfires, but not necessarily pandemics.
 Research by Forrester suggests that systemic risks like these will not only continue but are likely to increase.

 Their research also shows that most businesses are unprepared for the impacts of Industry 4.0, HR analytics and employee power – it’s just like customer power but internally focussed.

 To prepare for these risks, one of the key things HR professionals can do is to be more like Australia Post.
 Take active steps to understand and prioritise the scope of the employee experience as part of workforce planning.

 We currently have four different generations in the workforce – Baby Boomers, Generation X, Millennials and Generation Z. This creates challenges for employee retention.

 Baby Boomers once experienced long careers in one or two different workplaces, prioritising stability and financial security.
 Generation X moved often between workplaces for career progression and higher pay.
 Millennials are now moving into more senior roles with expectations of flexibility, technology and purpose.

 Over a 12-month period, Burning Glass analysed over 16,500 job ads for HR professionals and found a 22 per cent jump in demand for talent acquisition skills.
 Demand for employee relations skills also increased by 9 per cent.
 Clearly, employers are relying on HR professionals to balance multiple generations and improve employee retention.